Aliases for NAPSA Gene

 GeneCards Summary for NAPSA Gene

 NAPSA (Napsin A Aspartic Peptidase) is a Protein Coding gene.
-Diseases associated with NAPSA include sarcomatoid mesothelioma and lung squamous cell carcinoma.
-Among its related pathways are Lysosome and Clathrin derived vesicle budding.
-GO annotations related to this gene include peptidase activity and aspartic-type endopeptidase activity.
-An important paralog of this gene is BACE1.
+Diseases associated with NAPSA include Ovarian Clear Cell Adenofibroma and Cervical Clear Cell Adenocarcinoma.
+Among its related pathways are Lysosome and Surfactant metabolism.
+Gene Ontology (GO) annotations related to this gene include peptidase activity and aspartic-type endopeptidase activity.
+An important paralog of this gene is CTSD.

 May be involved in processing of pneumocyte surfactant precursors.